onzfonz/comp227/src/content/5/en/part5c.md

 }
 ```

-Notice that the <i>li</i> element has the [CSS](https://reactjs.org/docs/dom-elements.html#classname) classname <i>note</i>, that could be used to access the component in our tests.
+Notice that the `li` element has the [CSS](https://reactjs.org/docs/dom-elements.html#classname) classname `note`, that could be used to access the component in our tests.

 ### Rendering the component for tests

-We will write our test in the <i>src/components/Note.test.js</i> file, which is in the same directory as the component itself.
+We will write our test in the *src/components/Note.test.js* file, which is in the same directory as the component itself.

 The first test verifies that the component renders the contents of the note: